 Bent Stick Brewing

 Tucked away in a little industrial area, Bent Stick is a hidden gem of Edmonton, and a stop here will definitely feel as if you’ve discovered something special.
-Check the schedule or ask some locals in the know when they’re open for pints, growlers, tours, and tastings as the intimate facility isn’t always available or can be by appointment.
+Check the schedule or ask some locals in the know when they’re open for pints, growlers, tours, and tastings as the private facility isn’t always available or can be by appointment.

 One of my favorite Edmonton craft breweries of all time!
-SYC stands for share your craft, a motto by which this brewery lives and breathes.
+SYC stands for share your craft, a motto this brewery lives and breathes.
 They use traditional methods made over millennia that they believe are fundamental in conjunction with those four magical ingredients: barley, hops, yeast, and water.
 However, they’ve put their own twist on many of the ratios to create brews that are truly unique to them.